jomag/atari-usb/README.md

 modern computers, or products such as "The C64" that use USB for joysticks.

-**The C64 is picky about joysticks, and this firmware has not yet been confirmed to be compatible with it.
+**"The C64" is picky about joysticks, and this firmware has not yet been confirmed to be compatible with it.
 This will be updated.**

 ![Pic](media/atari-usb-500.jpg)